-Vista manager polls Forescout's Enterprise manager API to get a list of endpoints along with information about these end points that a CounterACT device has collected from the device.
-If the customer has multiple CounterACT devices, they need to be registered with the Forescout's Enterprise manager.
+Vista manager polls Forescout's Enterprise Manager API to get a list of endpoints along with information about these end points that a CounterACT device has collected from the device.
+If the customer has multiple CounterACT devices, you must first register them with Forescout's Enterprise Manager.
+To see how to install the Forescout plugin, see "Registering/Installing plugins" on page 22.